bi23com/thecelo/links.md

 > https://thecelo.com/networkparameters
 >
-2,Simplifies the link to the group page, now you can access the group page via domain or keybase name or address,for example:
+3,You can access the group page via domain or keybase name or address,for example:
 > `https://thecelo.com/group/<domain>`<br/>
 > https://thecelo.com/group/bi23